Integrative Health Coordinating Center (IHCC)

 VHA established the Integrative Health Coordinating Center (IHCC) within the Office of Patient Centered Care and Cultural Transformation (OPCC&CT)2 in 2014 to:

-VHA Directive 1137 - Provision of Complementary and Integrative Health (CIH) was approved by the Acting Under Secretary for Health on May 19, 2017 establishing policy regarding the provision of CIH approaches, representing a significant change in how care is to be delivered across the VHA system.
+VHA Directive 1137 - Provision of Complementary and Integrative Health (CIH) was approved by the Under Secretary for Health on December 13, 2022 establishing policy regarding the provision of CIH approaches, representing a significant change in how care is to be delivered across the VHA system.